 Shin splints is characterized by discomfort and pain along the tibia or the shinbone which is the bone on the anterior aspect of your lower leg.
 The condition is fairly common in dancers, athletes, and military recruits.

 The medical terminology for shin splints is Medial Tibial Stress Syndrome, and is very often seen in runners who have stepped up or altered their training schedule.
+The muscles, bones and tendons get overworked by the raised level of activity.

 Most cases are effectively managed with rest, ice application and other self-care therapies.
 Wearing the correct footwear and altering the exercise practice can help ward off against shin splints recurrences.